tada/pljava/src/site/markdown/examples/saxon.md

 ### Calling XML functions without SQL syntactic sugar

-The XML querying and `XMLTABLE` functions built into PostgreSQL get special treatment from the SQL parser to give them syntax that is more SQLish.
+The XML querying and `XMLTABLE` functions built into PostgreSQL get special treatment from the SQL parser to give them syntax that is more SQLish than an ordinary function call.

 The functions provided here have to work as ordinary SQL user-defined functions, so calls to them can look a bit more verbose when written out